aajonusnet/aajonusnet/texts/Books/We Want To Live.md

 “If, for example, you like sauces, discover what is in them, buy the raw ingredients and mix or blend and eat them raw.
 Pay attention to whether you digest them well.
 If you have problems or discomfort, simplify the ingredients.
 Experiment until both your taste buds and digestive system are satisfied.
 Sometimes quickly, but most often gradually, you will achieve better health.
 “A few rules of thumb, but not absolutes.
 If you are feeling shaky, it most often indicates too low of a blood protein level.
 Eat whatever raw meat appeals to you (no-salt-added raw cheeses - a fat that is high in concentrated minerals - will also help this symptom but not as effectively).
 If you are feeling depressed, it’s most often low blood sugar.
 Eat some fresh fruit with raw fat and a cooked starch.
 If you are feeling hyperactive, anxious, impatient, or irritable, it indicates one of two things: either you are overproducing adrenaline and/or other stimulants, or your blood fat level is so low the body’s own acids irritate the nerves.
 Eat cooked starch with lots of raw fat and/or raw meat.
 If you are feeling headachy, nauseous or just have no appetite, it most often indicates that your blood is over acidic and/or toxic.
 Eat some no-salt-added raw cheese and drink some fresh-squeezed lemon or lime juice with some unheated honey and naturally carbonated water.
 Sometimes a salad or fresh raw vegetable juice is also helpful.
 If you can’t sleep or can’t get to sleep easily, one of two things will help.
 Eat two to three raw eggs blended with fruit at least twenty minutes before bedtime, and/or eat raw fish in the evening.
 “Caution, anything in a can or bottle is at least pasteurized and is relatively a lifeless food, unless labeled raw, unheated or unpasteurized.
 Concentrates are adulterated and cause ill health.
 “Again, get in touch with your body’s signals and trust them.
-Some- times nothing seems to work fast enough.
+Sometimes nothing seems to work fast enough.
 Patience.
 Your body didn’t grow in a day.
 Finally, if you get a cold, flu or allergy, eat the

 PAGE 156